iot-tetracube-red/smart-hub/README.md

 ## Topic description

 ### Device provisioning
-This topic is used by device to register its self in the hub.
+When a device is turned on, for the first time or not, registers itself to the hub with the message where is reported its circuit id, a default name and a list of actions that are embeded in the devices.

 * Topic: `devices/provisioning`
 ```json